felixleopoldo/benchpress/README.md

 <img src="docs/source/_static/ROC_randbinarybnreps50.png" alt="drawing" width="600"/>

-This study took about 2h to finish on a 80 cores machine and is probably too large (~8000 jobs) for a laptop user.
+This study took about 2h to finish on a 80-cores machine and is probably too large (~8000 jobs) for a laptop user.